MediaMongrels-Ltd/RPi-LINX-Addons/README.md

 ## Contributions
 We're always looking to add/improve support for new devices - if you wish to contribute to this repository then please fork, make your changes and then submit a pull request.

+## Support
+This library is intended to be a community effort and as such therefore support is provided through the GitHub issue tracker.
+If you run into a problem when using the library then please add it to the Issues page and submit it there.

+## Need something in particular?
+If you want to use a particular chip/device and the library doesn't have support for it - feel free to request a new device by submitting an issue to the issue tracker on GitHub.
+If we can get access to the hardware to test and there's sufficient interest we will try to add support for it.